roglo/coq_sensitivity/README.md

 Sensitivity Conjecture in Coq
 Proved by Hao Huang

 Work in progress...
+(13th Dec 2021)

 # DIRECTORIES

-main: minimun files for the proof
+main: files for the proof

 rngl_alg: examples of algebras of the theory RingLike